libxml-raku/LibXML-raku/doc/Element.md

     The function dies with an error if the element is in the scope of another declaration whose prefix equals to the new prefix, or if the change should result in a declaration with a non-empty prefix but empty namespace URI.
 Otherwise, it returns True if the namespace declaration was found and changed, or False if not found.

     All elements and attributes (even those previously unbound from the document) for which the namespace declaration determines their namespace change their prefix to the new value.
+For example:

+        my $node = LibXML.load('<Doc xmlns:xxx="http://ns.com"><xxx:elem/></Doc>').root;
+        $node.setNamespaceDeclPrefix( 'xxx', 'yyy' );
+        say $node.Str; # <Doc xmlns:yyy="http://ns.com"><yyy:elem/></Doc>

-    If the new prefix is undef or empty, the namespace declaration becomes a declaration of a default namespace.
+    If the new prefix is undefined or empty, the namespace declaration becomes a declaration of a default namespace.
 The corresponding nodes drop their namespace prefix (but remain in the, now default, namespace).
 In this case the function fails, if the containing element is in the scope of another default namespace declaration.

 AUTHORS
 =======